 The perimeter defensive walls were crowned, like the towers, with battlement and triple pillars, but without arrowslits in merlons.
 The façades of the walls were pierced with latrine chutes.
 Those from the town side were placed low, just above the level of the rocky ground, but as potential weak points of defense, they were secured with stone covers (one near the north-eastern tower has survived).
 On the southern side the chutes of the latrines was designed differently.
 They were higher placed, stone bays on corbels.
 The crown of thick walls provided space for a defensive wall-walk, which did not require widening by a wooden porch.

 The main entrance to the castle led through the so-called western barbican reinforced with three semicircular turrets and the form of a foregate ended with another two turrets, this time cylindrical, flanking the foregate closed with a portcullis.
 Its mechanism could be located in a small room above the passage arcade, reached via stone stairs from both sides of the entrance.
 Originally, the foregate was entered via a stone ramp with stairs and then across the drawbridge.
 The southern end of the uncovered foregate was closed, however, with wooden doors located in a narrow passage at the north-west tower, leading to a slightly larger yard of the barbican.
 The west wall of the castle dominating the barbican had machicolation, one of the earliest in Wales and England.
 It was supported on multi-tiered stone corbels, between which downward pointing holes were created.
-Some of them were placed directly above the main entrance portal, leading to a short passage, closed with two transverse timber drawbars, two doors secured with bars and a portcullis.
+Some of them were placed directly above the main entrance portal, leading to a short, but double-door, passage, blocked with very long transverse bars embedded in openings in the wall and secured with a portcullis.
 An additional protection was, of course, the two main towers: the north-west and south-west, strongly extended beyond the face of the walls and thus flanking the gate.
 On the courtyard side, the gate passage was originally extended by two small buildings, stone ones on the ground floor level, and above the half-timbered structure.
 They housed the guard chambers on the ground floor and the mechanism for raising the portcullis on the first floor.